Clinical Movement

 • Alien limb + asymmetric apraxia + cortical sensory loss = CBS.
 The alien limb phenomenon is the most board-tested feature — ask about involuntary grasping or limb levitation

-• CBS ≠ CBD: Only ~50% of CBS is CBD at autopsy; AD is the second most common underlying pathology
+• CBS ≠ CBD: Only ~25–50% of CBS patients have CBD pathology at autopsy; AD is among the most common alternative pathologies

 • CBD and PSP are both 4R tauopathies but differ: astrocytic plaques (CBD) vs. tufted astrocytes (PSP)